 Types of Mold on Cannabis Plants:

-Mold is a common problem for cannabis growers, but luckily there are ways to prevent it.
+Mold is a common problem for cannabis growers especially if you’re planning on growing outdoors in high moisture climates such as Hawaii, but luckily there are ways to prevent it.
 There are two types of mold that commonly infect marijuana plants:

 Powdery mildew is a white, dusty substance that lies on the surface of plant leaves and inhibits photosynthesis.
 This eventually causes your plants to shrivel up and die if not taken care of right away.
 Preventing powdery mildew can be difficult with cannabis plants because it’s so easy for this type of mold to create spores in humid conditions.
 If you’re doing an indoor grow or especially a closet grow, and you don’t have proper ventilation, then it’s very easy for humidity to get out of hand.